SimonXu100/Distribued-System-Project/instructions/Assignment4.md

-# Assignment 4: Sharded Key/Value Service
+# Sharded Key/Value Service
-### Part A Due: Wednesday Nov 18, 11:59:59pm
-### Part B Due: Wednesday Dec 2, 11:59:59pm

 ### Introduction

-In this assignment you'll build a key/value storage system that "shards" or partitions the keys over a set of replica groups.
+In this part you'll build a key/value storage system that "shards" or partitions the keys over a set of replica groups.
 A shard is a subset of the key/value pairs; for example, all the keys starting with "a" might be one shard, all the keys starting with "b"